elastic/apm/specs/agents/tracing-distributed-tracing.md

 Agents MUST implement these validation rules when mutating `tracestate`:

-- The `tracestate` field may contain a maximum of 32 entries.
-  An entry consists of a vendor key, and an opaque vendor value.
 - Vendor keys (such as `es`) have a maximum size of 256 chars.
 - Vendor keys MUST begin with a lowercase letter or a digit, and can only contain lowercase letters (`a-z`),